cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 ### Negative

 - Requires an additional keeper.
-- Some overlap with existing `sdk.StoreKey` system (in the future they could be combined, since this is a superset functionality-wise).
+- Some overlap with existing `StoreKey` system (in the future they could be combined, since this is a superset functionality-wise).

 ### Neutral